mrrahul011/EIP-Session-2/README.md

 # Strategy taken to achieve the said results

 1. Added a 1x1 layer before the last bach normalisation and dropout layers.
 This will help in effectively extracting the required features.
 2. Used Global Average Pooling layer insted of flatten layer.
-This will help in effective ectraction of feature values.
+This will help in effective extraction of feature values.

-3.The total learnable parameter for the network is 14840 and non learnable parameter is 252.
+3.The total learnable parameter for the network is 14588 and non learnable parameter is 252.
 Total 14840 paramter with an validation accuracy of 99.46% after 20 epochs